crazybie/tgc/README.md

 }

 ```
-See main.cpp for more usages.
+See main.cpp for more tests.

 ### License